 For a fashionable tipple, offer your guests Montenegro, an Italian bitter distilled in Bologna.
 It is made from a secret blend of 40 botanicals, including vanilla and orange peels, and works perfectly as an after-meal drink.
 Best served straight or on the rocks with orange peel.

 Looking for design inspiration?
-Request a copy of our 80-page brochure or browse our blog and Instagram page for recent case studies.
+Request a copy of our brochure or browse our blog and Instagram page for recent case studies.
 Alternatively, visit your local Harvey Jones showroom to discuss your kitchen design with our expert designers.